rich-iannone/great-theme/README.md

 ### Apply to Your Project

-Navigate to your quartodoc project directory and run:
+Navigate to your project root directory and run:

 ```bash
 great-theme install
 ```

+The installer will:

+1. Automatically detect existing documentation directories (`docs/`, `site/`, etc.)
+2. Look for existing `_quarto.yml` files to determine the correct location
+3. Prompt you to choose a location if no docs directory is found
+4. Install all necessary files to the detected or chosen directory

 That's it!
 The theme will automatically enhance your documentation site.